-I first encountered Gilbert & George at the age of 9.
-They exhibited a work entitled ‘Drunk With God’ (pictured above) at Rosc ’84 in Dublin; an enormous photograph based piece that took over an entire wall.
-Two years later, they won the Turner Prize.
+I first encountered Gilbert & George at 9 years of age when they exhibited a work entitled ‘Drunk With God’ (pictured above) at Rosc ’84 in Dublin; an enormous photograph based piece that took over an entire wall.
+They won the Turner Prize two years later.

-This childhood memory was reignited when I watched a two-part film about them on the South Bank Show in 1997.
-I was fascinated about how the creators of that colourful Rosc exhibit conducted their daily lives in East London, eating in the same cafe and restaurant every day, never cooking at home and walking the streets around Spitalfields as a dapper duo and living sculpture.
+This childhood memory was reignited by a two-part South Bank Show special on the artists in 1997.
+It was fascinating to watch the creators of that colourful Rosc exhibit conducting their daily business in east London, eating in the same cafe and restaurant every day, never cooking at home, and walking around Spitalfields daily as a dapper duo, a living and breathing human sculpture.

 My first street encounter with Gilbert & George was priceless.
-I was taking this photograph of a mural by Dublin born artist Ian Harper that features Gilbert & George in the Ten Bells pub in Spitalfields.
-Then, the real life Gilbert & George sauntered by the pub’s huge windows, patiently paused at the pedestrian crossing outside, and crossed Commercial Road towards Spitalfields market.
+I was taking this photograph of a mural by a Dublin born artist called Ian Harper that features Gilbert & George in the Ten Bells.
+Then, the real life Gilbert & George sauntered by the pub’s huge windows, patiently paused at the pedestrian crossing outside, and crossed Commercial Road, and walked towards Spitalfields market and Liverpool Street station.

-Gilbert & George are creatures of habit and national treasures, but they’re also extremely approachable, friendly and impeccably polite.
-I was attending a blogging course on Fornier Street last March.
-I passed by George (Passmore – the English one with glasses) on the street and he complemented me on my black St. Pauli t-shirt, which seems to initiate conversation whenever I wear it anywhere in Europe.
+Gilbert & George are creatures of habit, celebrity artists, and national treasures, but they’re also extremely approachable, friendly, and impeccably polite.
+Once I passed by George (Passmore – the English one with glasses) on the street, and he complemented me on my black St. Pauli t-shirt, which in fairness, seems to initiate conversation whenever I wear it.

 GILBERT & GEORGE are perhaps the most controversial artists of their time.
 EAMON SWEENEY met them in Belfast to discuss blood, shit and piss.

-Few visual artists are as vital to these confused times as Gilbert & George.
-Since the late ’60s, they have captured the collective imagination of a worldwide public more effectively than most other artists alive.
+Since the late ’60s, Gilbert & George have courted a wider public than most artists alive.
 As exponents, developers and innovators of photographically based art, they are, as writer David Sylvester has remarked, perhaps second only to Andy Warhol.

-If Andy Warhol’s achievement was to show that art was not confined to the gallery but was lurking inside every kitchen cupboard in the world, then Gilbert and George have fully explored and expounded on the art inherent in every single drop of blood, every sliver of urine and piece of faeces found within every single human being.
+If Andy Warhol’s achievement was to show that art was lurking inside every kitchen cupboard in the world, then Gilbert and George explore and expound on the art in every single drop of blood, sliver of urine and piece of faeces.

 As early as 1969 they had a dream: “We began to dream of a world of beauty and happiness, of great riches and pastures new, of joy, and the laughter of children, and sweets, of the music of colour and the sweetness of shape, a world of feeling and meaning.
 A newer, better world, a world of delicious disasters, of heartening sorrow and of loathing and dread.
 A world complete, all the world an art gallery.”
-(G & G, 1969, and also the inscription used to welcome the viewer to the Ormeau Baths Gallery)
+(G & G, 1969, and also an inscription welcoming the viewer to the Ormeau Baths Gallery)

-They’re no strangers to controversy, and at opening of the very first exhibition fully devoted to the work of Gilbert & George on this island protesters from the Free Presbyterian Church gathered outside to voice their objections to what they perceived to be immoral crudity and smut.
+They’re no strangers to controversy, and at the Belfast protesters from the Free Presbyterian Church gathered outside to voice their objections to what they perceived to be immoral crudity and smut.

-The number of protesters numbered no more than ten, contrary to sensationalist reports of vast numbers in the Belfast Newsletter.
-Also, in very un-Presbyterian manner, the protesters were rather quiet, with no brim and firestone loudspeaker pronouncements, but more polite Father Ted ‘Down with this Sort of Thing!’ style placards.
+The number of protesters numbered no more than ten, contrary to sensationalist reports in the Belfast Newsletter.
+Also, in very un-Presbyterian manner, the protesters were very quiet with no brim and firestone pronouncements, but polite Father Ted style ‘Down with this Sort of Thing!’ placards.

-The quiet protest certainly didn’t stop the show, and as part of the Belfast Festival at Queen’s activities, Gilbert & George, live and in the flesh, hosted a ‘Afternoon Tea’ session to meet the public.
-The stuffiness, exclusivity and pretentiousness that usually marks such occasions is not for them.
+The quiet protest didn’t stop the show, and as part of the Belfast Festival at Queen’s activities, Gilbert & George, live and in the flesh, hosted a ‘Afternoon Tea’ session to meet the public.
+Stuffiness and exclusivity is not for them.

 “All the artists of this century were famous for loving art, for producing pictures and for having exhibitions,” they say.
 “We want to be different from that, in that our love is not for art but for the viewer of our pictures.
 We love every single viewer.”

-With this self-proclaimed manifesto they cordially listened and answered any queries the bemused yet enthralled crowd wished to voice.
+With this self-proclaimed manifesto they cordially listened and answered any questions a bemused and enthralled crowd wished to ask.

-Recent Pictures is a personal selection by Gilbert & George of work from The Naked Shit Pictures, The Fundamental Pictures and New Testament Pictures.
-You could call it a G & G Greatest Hits of the 90s if you like, although the common thread here is how they deal with the ‘fundamentals’ of human existence – blood, sweat, tears, urine, faeces and semen.
+Q: Recent Pictures is a personal selection by Gilbert & George of work from The Naked Shit Pictures, The Fundamental Pictures and New Testament Pictures.
+You could call it a G & G Greatest Hits of the 90s, although the common thread is how they deal with the ‘fundamentals’ of human existence – blood, sweat, tears, urine, faeces and semen.
 Why shit, piss, spunk and blood?

 George: “Our pictures show the beauty that lies within all of us.”